Choctawhatchee Audubon Society | Christmas Bird Count

 ....

-The following link shows a map of the Count, with Count Areas and the Count Circle turned on (visible) by default.
+The following link shows a map of the Count, with Count Areas and the Count Circle.

 VIEW our Christmas Bird Count map at GOOGLE MAPS

-Look at the map to see which Count Area interests you.
-To dig deeper, you can turn on & off map layers in the Legend (which hides if you use a phone, so try clicking Cancel when prompted, Open in "Google Maps"?).
-Once the legend works for you, try the layer named Sites (click the box to show the list).
+Which Count Area interests you?
+To dig deeper, you can turn on & off map layers in the Legend (Doesn't behaves better on big screens than phones).
+If the legend works for you, try the layer named Sites (click the box to show the list).
 Each site is labeled with a Number (indicating the Count Area) and a letter (unique to each site in the Count Area).
 If you live in the Count Circle, you may want to choose the Count Area in which you live.
 Some sites are covered very well by very experienced birders, notably the Okaloosa Holding Ponds, the Wright Landfill, Veterans Park on Okaloosa Island, and the Destin jetties.

 ....

-Many of us try to dedicate much of the day to birding.
-We hope you can do whatever pleases you.
-But please contact us soon so we can send you the paper check-lists.
-Thank you for helping in this effort to educate ourselves about local birds and to help learn more about their populations.
+Some of us try to dedicate much of the day to birding.
+But please contact us soon, because we want to avoid two parties counting the same individual birds.
+Thank you for helping in this effort to educate ourselves about local birds and their populations.

 ....